Sintra Jeep Tour from Lisbon: Peninha, Adraga Beach & Azenhas do Mar

 Why Travellers Choose This Tour

-• 10 named stops including two beaches, a sea cave, a clifftop sanctuary, and a ruined Romantic palace.
+• 10 stops in 8 hours: two beaches, a sea cave, a clifftop sanctuary, a Romantic palace ruin, and Europe’s westernmost cape.

 The Land Rover Defender – Why This Vehicle